-One of Adelaide’s most beloved events, The Royal Adelaide Show, is back a triumphant come back this year after coming to a grinding halt, much like most events, in September of last year.
+One of Adelaide’s most beloved events, The Royal Adelaide Show, is making a triumphant come back this year after coming to a grinding halt in September of last year.

-Planning is well underway for this year’s highly anticipated event and as one of South Australia’s largest, longest-running events this year the Show gates will open on Saturday 4 September for nine days of fun and entertainment, including two full weekends to give those nine to fivers to have a chance to go.
+Planning is well underway for this year’s highly anticipated event with the show gates planned to open on Saturday 4 September for nine days of fun and entertainment, including two full weekends.

 Competition entries have now started to open, with many of the 60 sections now officially accepting entries online hoping to see record breaking numbers of entries after a year of slumber for the iconic Royal Show following the third highest number in history in 2019 applicants.